FredHutch/sas7bdat-specification/sas7bdat.rst

 --------------------------------

 When a SAS7BDAT file is created by SAS with the option COMPRESS=CHAR or COMPRESS=YES, each row of data is compressed independently with a Run Length Encoding (RLE) structure.
-This yields a variable length compressed row.
+This yields a variable-length compressed row.
 Each such row is stored in a single subheader in sequential order, indexed by the `subheader pointers`_.
 A RLE compressed data row is identified by COMP=4 in the subheader pointer and does not have a subheader signature.
 If a particular row has highly variable data and yields no compression, it is still stored in a subheader but uncompressed with COMP=0 instead of COMP=4.